 Theme for 2021

-“Fear and Desire” is the theme for this year’s 10th Edition of Lucca Biennale.
+“Fear and Desire” is the theme for this year’s 10th Edition of the Lucca Biennale.
 Of course, this was supposed to be the theme for 2020 and due to the pandemic, it must have been pushed to this year.
 Artists will use this theme to talk about art and society, reflect, and present their works of art keeping this theme in the back of their minds.
+The following quote is taken from their website.

 Fear always played an important role: guiding us, as individuals, but also drawing men kind’s history, at its full potential.
 Within the element of fear, humans understand how to recognize their limits, choosing whether to challenge them or giving in to them.
 Sometimes fear compromises experience of new emotions, sometimes it becomes a survival instinct, like a guardian angel.
 Is it possible – can fear be a synonym of preservation but also growth?
 Might it be a limit, but also a starting point for development?
 Can desire assist fear when it becomes a limit?
 Can desire become an excess that fear has to stop?